-Priority registration for current, degree seeking students is always the first Monday in April for the Fall semester, the first Monday in November for the Spring semester.
+Priority registration for current, degree seeking students is always the first Monday in April for the Fall semester and the first Monday in November for the Spring semester.
 Summer registration always begins early in March.

 Open registration for non-degree seeking and all students is about two weeks after the beginning of Priority registration for the Fall and Spring semesters.
 Non-degree seeking students wishing to register for classes may do so via MaineStreet Self-service, walk-in, or by phone.
 Once registered, please verify that the course information in MaineStreet is accurate.
 Please report any errors to the Registration & Scheduling Services office at 207-780-5230.